-To determine revenue recognition for arrangements Profound performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when (or as) the Company satisfies a performance obligation.
-Profound only applies the five-step model to contracts when it is probable that the Company will collect the consideration it is entitled to in exchange for the goods or services it transfers to the customer.
+To determine revenue recognition for arrangements the Company performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when (or as) the entity satisfies a performance obligation.
+The Company only applies the five-step model to contracts when it is probable that the entity will collect the consideration it is entitled to in exchange for the goods or services it transfers to the customer.

+The Company derives its revenues primarily from the lease and sale of medical devices and the sale of certain one-time-use devices.
+Capital equipment consists of one-time revenue for the sale of capital equipment including installation fees.
+Recurring - non-capital revenue consists of the sale of one-time-use devices, lease of medical devices, procedures and services associated with extended warranties.
 Revenue is recognized when a contractual promise to a customer (performance obligation) has been fulfilled by transferring control over the promised goods or services, generally at the point in time of shipment to or receipt of the products by the customer or when the services are performed.
 When contracts contain customer acceptance provisions, revenue is recognized on the satisfaction of the specific acceptance criteria.